 According to John Pike, the head of the research group GlobalSecurity.org, an estimated 250,000 bullets have been fired for every insurgent killed in Iraq.
 That's not just a waste of ammunition; it's also a reflection of how badly the country has been damaged and how indiscriminate some of the fighting has been.
 Take, for example, this US Apache helicopter attack on a group of Iraqi civilians, among whom were two Reuters news photgrapher journalist.

-Isn't it about time we rethink our stratagies in Afghanistan as well?
+Isn't it about time we rethink our stratagies in around the world as well?
 Perhaps we're not giving more serious consideration to the course of direction our country has embarqed upon?

 While more people in the United States die from lack of health insurance, side-effects from the legal use of perscription medications, traffic accidents, and salmonela poisoning than of terrorism, one might ask just how many lives were extinguished during the “Cold War” in the name of “fighting Communism” with our tax dollars?